 Be a wise steward.

 At all times the Council has a legal fiduciary duty to be stewards of the financial resources allocated to operate our city.
 This process requires making budget decisions for a wide range of tasks – from paving streets to afterschool programs; from investigating crimes to buying library books.
 Decisions will always draw public scrutiny and must be based on clear policy priorities.
-As Mayor, I will be prepared with logical questions, careful reasoning, and honest answers.
+As a Council member, I will be prepared with logical questions, careful reasoning, and honest answers.
 I will be open and accountable and approve expenditures only after confirming new operations for their efficiency and value.
-I strongly believe in keeping a sufficient percentage of the budget in a reserve account as an offset “ raining day fund” in case of emergency which now we must tap into during the Covid-19 pandemic.
+I strongly believe in keeping a sufficient percentage of the budget in a reserve account as an offset “ raining day fund” in case of emergency like we did in 2020.

 Mandate independent oversight of taxes and fees.